Skip to main content

 Think of JSON as a structured filing cabinet with labelled folders inside folders.
 CSV is a flat table, rows and columns, like a spreadsheet.
 Converting between them means flattening that nested structure into something tabular.
 Simple objects convert cleanly.
 Deeply nested JSON needs some decisions about how to represent nested data in flat columns.

-This tool handles the conversion client-side, your data stays in your browser.
-Paste JSON, get CSV.
-No upload, no server, no risk.
+This tool handles the conversion client-side, your data stays in your browser while the page is open.
+Paste JSON, get CSV, then copy or download the result.

 JSON vs CSV Comparison